-How long has concentrating solar thermal power been around?
+How long has concentrated solar thermal power been around?

-What are the costs involved in a concentrating solar thermal power station?
+What are the costs involved in a concentrated solar thermal power station?

 Although the sun is free, the collection systems are not and these are the main cost of the power station.
 The collection systems are made of reflectors, which reflect the sunlight, and receivers, which absorb the concentrated light at the focal point of the reflectors.
 With refinement of the design and technology involved, it is expected that the cost of the collection systems will drop drastically.